Waste of money, the eSIM was denied connection to Cubacel. Had to buy another eSIM from a different provider for more $$.

 We couldn't even download the mandatory update to the GigSky app because the connection didn't actually work.

-There are over 20 travel eSIM providers and more than 150 prepaid data plans available for Cuba.
-While the options are somewhat limited, travelers can still choose a plan that matches their needs.
+There are more than 30 travel eSIM providers and over 200 prepaid data plans available for use in Cuba.
+With this wide variety of options, travelers can easily find an eSIM that fits their needs.

 Cuba does not have Mobile Virtual Network Operators (MVNOs); therefore, all mobile services are provided directly by ETECSA.